rubyworks/bang/README.md

 You can redistribute it in accordance to the [BSD-2-Clause](http://spdx.org/licenses/BSD-2-Clause) license.

-See the included LICENSE.md file for details.
+See the included LICENSE.txt file for details.